samkosal/ramblebot/README.md

 In wave 4 you will finish the implementation of `train` in `UnigramWordPredictor`.
 There is already one line of the implementation provided for you, you do not need to change it.
 Write the rest of te implementation below it.
 Read the Javadoc on `train` carefully to understand what is expected.
 I also recommend reading `testTrainAndGetNeighborMap` in `UnigramWordPredictorTest` as it gives an example input/output.
 Successfully completing your code should make that test pass.
 This method is probably the hardest part of the project.
 Look back at compound data structures and ask for help from tutors or in office hours if needed.
 Make sure to add, commit, and push your code frequently!

 ## Wave 5
 In wave 5 you will implement `predictNextWord` in `UnigramWordPredictor`.
 As part of implementing this, you will need to research how to generate random numbers in Java.
 Read the Javadoc carefully, and read the comments on the remaining tests.
 Once you complete this wave, all tests in the project should pass.

-Congratulations, you finished the project!
-Make sure to add, commit, and push.
+## Wave 6
+In wave 6 you will validate that your bot works by having it generate new text.
+Choose some source of text (poems, songs, essays, etc) and put it in a new file in the root of the repository.
+Name it something descriptive like `oscarWildeTraining.txt`.

+Then, run the main method of `RambleApp.java` again (see instructions partway through the Getting Started section).
+Have it use your new text file.
+Have it generate at least 100 words.
+Save the output into a new file `ramblebotOutput.txt`.
+Experiment with different training data sources and see if you can have it make something funny/interesting/profound!

+Once you have it working and passing tests, congrats!
+You are finished!
+Make sure to add, commit, push, open a PR, and submit the link on Canvas.
+You can choose to continue on to the bonus extensions even if you have already made a PR.
+Your PR will automatically be updated with new commits you push.

 ## Bonus Extensions
 Consider doing any of the following (some are very hard!):